elcapitansammy/dnd_obsidian_sam/DM Notes/Sam's character/Notes.md

 forgor -looks like sam with ponytail but disgusting dom's character gagan tsudaran - went to the horse racing after the battle

+Session 2:

+i bought info for occi, 54 golds remaining.
+- temok painter comes from the same city as occi ---> looking for him

+jong se gallery -> art gallery in the artisanal district laxhmi -> girl from anaeye crimson mist, the viper ---> researched people in the city/country we go to the horse race: horse with teams -> rabbit, ox (cow), tiger, rat 44 golds -> spent on the 9 golds on 1.5, 1 gold on 5 we meet yaj kumar -> rich bitch

+-> asks us to find the swords stolen from the monkey which went to el maghreb el mafir.

+info on the swords: very old swords -> power of creating water

+-> 98 golds

+mission: take back the swords, leave the monkey alive ( very important) -> monkey guy -> suspected to be a zodiac there 7 active zodiacs. dragon, lives around yamano snake, lives the middle sea horse, owned by leaders in kuno goat, disappeared -> 10 years monkey -> the one we are looking for. ->  el maghreb el mafir dog, disappeared -> 1000 years pig, disappeared -> 10 years

+->96 golds ->gives 15 to mom -> 81 golds

+pays for the misson -> 80 golds, 9 silvers, 2 copper

+sidemission: the mansion behind the bookstore -> mahagony mayas milling mansion --> has been harvesting wood from an illegal place (people are not allowed there but they go because they have cool trees)
+- the mission : collect the hush money, figure out what s going on ( there are some strange things happening in the illegal woods (people have been missing also the guards have been missing))
+- an illegal animal has been seen or sth like that

+I accept the money for information about the mysterious lady.